-DNAP 721 - Advanced Pharmacology I credits: 4
+DNAP 721 - Advanced Pharmacology I

 This course covers the fundamentals of blood, respiratory, and pharmaceutical chemistries and the principles of general anesthesia and pharmacology including all pharmaceutical agents used for these purposes and their application in diseased state.
-Fall, first semester.

-DNAP 722 - Chemistry and Pharmacology II credits: 4
+DNAP 722 - Advanced Pharmacology II

 This course is a continuation of DNAP 721 and involves the doctoral candidate in a deeper study of blood, respiratory and pharmaceutical chemistries and the principles of general anesthesia and pharmacology including all pharmaceutical agents used for these purposes and their application in diseased state with regard to surgical cases.
-Spring, second semester.

-DNAP 723 - Chemistry and Pharmacology III credits: 4
+DNAP 723 - Advanced Pharmacology III

-This course, a continuation of DNAP 722, is the last of three courses in this series.
+credits: 3 This course, a continuation of DNAP 722, is the last of three courses in this series.
 It involves the doctoral candidate in an extensive study of blood, respiratory, and pharmaceutical chemistries and the principles of general anesthesia and pharmacology including all pharmaceutical agents used for these purposes and their application in diseased state with regard to surgical cases.
-Summer, third semester.

-DNAP 731 - Advanced Health Assessment credit: 1
+DNAP 731 - Advanced Health Assessment

 This course will prepare the doctoral student to complete a focused history and physical assessment of patients on whom they will administer anesthesia.
 The body systems assessments that are emphasized are cardiac, respiratory, renal, hepatic, and neurological.
 An overview of the other systems is included.
 The student will learn focused history and review of symptoms relative to the proposed procedure and anesthesia management.
-Spring, second semester.